 - 9.1.
 You can choose to withdraw from your programme. - 9.2.
 As outlined in section 3.1.4, if you choose not to register for any modules, or cannot register due to debt, for two semesters in a row you will be considered to have withdrawn (unless approved via section 3.1.3). - 9.3.
 If you are an apprentice and you do not return from a break in learning when agreed, and do not agree a further break in learning, you will be considered to have withdrawn. - 9.4.
 If you withdraw, your registration with us will end and you will no longer have access to the VLE. - 9.5.
 Withdrawal is usually permanent.
 You are allowed to reapply; however, this is not an automatic right.
 Your application will be considered in conjunction with your previous record.
 If you are offered a place again, you will not necessarily be able to receive exemptions for modules already studied. - 9.6.
-If you want to withdraw, please contact the Student Engagement Team via Student Central (opens new window). - 9.7.
+If you want to withdraw, please contact the Student Advice Team via Student Central (opens new window). - 9.7.
 UCEM's Refund and Compensation Policy (opens new window) outlines any refunds that may be available if you choose to withdraw from your programme.

-10. Termination
+10. End of contract

 - 10.1.
-Your registration may be terminated on the following grounds, as per UCEM's Terms and Conditions of Contract (opens new window): - a.
+Your contract with UCEM may be ended on the following grounds, as per UCEM's Terms and Conditions of Contract (opens new window): - a.
 You do not pay your fees when they become due; - You fail to provide evidence of the qualifications disclosed on your application form within four weeks of the programme start date, or you provide incorrect information on your qualifications or other important information within your application; - c.
-You exhaust all of the permitted attempts at a module, and you are not permitted to achieve an intermediate exit award; - d.
+You exhaust all of the permitted attempts at a module, and you are not permitted to achieve an intermediate exit award: - d.
+You have not engaged with your studies over two consecutive semesters and the Board of Examiners determines your contract should be ended on the grounds of failure to engage in your studies.
 You will be unable to complete the remaining requirements of the programme within the maximum registration period or you have exceeded the maximum registration period for the programme (see section 2.3); - e.
-The Fitness to Study Panel determines that your fitness to study is impaired and/or you have not demonstrated a sufficient level of academic engagement on your programme (see section 14); - f.
+The Fitness to Study Panel determines that your fitness to study is impaired (see section 14); - f.
 You commit an act that constitutes a breach of the Health and Safety at Work Act (1974); - g.
 Your conduct constitutes a serious disciplinary or academic misconduct offence (see section 13).

-11. Consequences of termination
+11. Consequences of end of contract